SeSAC-Project-Meet/meet-webapp-front/README.md

 2. Set environment variables in `/src/api/config.js`
    set the Request URIs with your backend server. default is based on local env.
-3. Install the dependencies with `yarn`
+3. Install the dependencies with `npm install`
-4. Run the Project with `yarn dev` or build with `yarn build`
+4. Run the Project with `npm run dev` or build with `npm run build`